abshirahmed/trmnl-salah-times/src/handlers/installation-handler/README.md

 ### Query Parameters

-- `token` - The token provided by TRMNL for the OAuth flow
+- `code` - The authorization code provided by TRMNL for the OAuth flow
 - `installation_callback_url` - The URL to redirect the user back to TRMNL

 ### Environment Variables